Stakeholders

 As a rule, they have management roles as well as providing technical assistance for specific components of a project.

 Key Expert CVs are presented as part of a bid and are scored against prescribed criteria.
-In some cases, they can account for a significant percentage of the available points and it is, therefore, important for bidders to ensure that they meet the requirements of the Terms of Reference as exactly as possible.
+In some cases, they can account for a significant percentage of the available points and it is, therefore, important for bidders to ensure that they meet the requirements of the as exactly as possible.